2nd Trimester

 • Baby is covered in vernix caseosa, a waxy coating protecting delicate skin

-• Fine hair (lanugo) covers the entire body for warmth
+• Fine hair known as lanugo covers the entire body for warmth

 • Fingerprints and footprints are fully formed

-• Baby can hear sounds from outside the womb - talk and sing!
+• Baby can hear sounds from outside the womb, so talk and sing to them

-• Sleep-wake cycles are establishing (though not aligned with yours!)
+• Sleep and wake cycles are establishing, though not yet aligned with yours

-• If it's a boy, testicles begin descending from the abdomen
+• If it is a boy, testicles begin descending from the abdomen

 • Baby's movements are stronger and more coordinated